rafasilva9537/CollabStories/README.md

 # CollabStories
-Web platform to write collaborative stories in real time
+Web platform to write collaborative stories in real time using ASP.NET Core MVC